jarmitage/jarmitage.github.io/research/2018/crafting-digital-musical-instruments.md

 needed.
 Participants were aided by not being attached to materialised ideas, perhaps due to the familiarity and low cost of the materials.
-This contrasts with circuitry-based workshops where participants interacted in a cautious and apprehensive manner [@mcpherson_designing_2016].
+This contrasts with circuitry-based workshops where participants interacted in a cautious and apprehensive manner (A. P. McPherson et al.
+2016).
 The instrument parts were used and repurposed in surprising ways, sometimes fictitious ones as in G2’s instrument.
 Some groups distinguished between instrument parts and crafting materials, while others blurred this line completely.
 After initial disappointment with the instrument’s lack of responsiveness, participants discovered stroking, hitting, scraping, throwing, twisting, pulling, pushing, sawing, singing, shaking, whacking, dropping and more.
 The hands-on way of working offered fast iteration of testing gestural ideas and sharing and critiquing the results, to the extent that many ideas were explored simultaneously.
 A notable pattern of activity across groups was the curation of a portfolio of gestures, which were continuously refined as new materials were incorporated into the instrument.
 When demonstrating their instruments to each other at the end of the workshop, participants were not required to perform however this was vital to some groups.
-The outcomes indicate that“making the instrument malleable” [@andersen_instrument_2017] is not only applicable in fictional model-making scenarios.
+The outcomes indicate that“making the instrument malleable” (Andersen and Gibson 2017) is not only applicable in fictional model-making scenarios.

 Exploring collaborative process
 -------------------------------